 Faulkner called the FBI on Jan.
 13 to turn himself in.

-He faces four federal charges in the Southern District of Ohio:
+He faces seven federal charges in the Southern District of Ohio:

 - Destruction of Government Property